 Typically, doctors conduct a history and physical and may run some tests in cases where there might be another medical reason you’re experiencing vehophobia.
 If those are ruled out or your doctor doesn’t believe there are any potential other causes, they are likely to prescribe psychotherapy.

 One type of therapy commonly used to treat phobias is cognitive behavioral therapy (CBT).
 This is a form of talk therapy that works to help someone unlink a feared situation from the normal anxiety response they have.
-CBT works by helping people see how their thinking patterns are related to behavior patterns and practice implementing thought and behavior changes that reduce responses like panic attacks.
+CBT works by helping people see how their thinking patterns are related to behavior patterns and practice coping strategies by implementing thought and behavior changes that reduce responses like panic attacks.

 Another therapy option used to treat phobias, including vehophobia, is Eye Movement Desensitization and Reprocessing (EMDR).
 These therapy sessions take about an hour and involve discussing the fear and situations related to it and then working through minimizing fear while performing bilateral eye movements.
 This bilateral eye movement helps engage the brain on multiple levels so a person can bypass the part of the mind that gets “stuck” on a fear situation.
 By repeatedly moving past the fear, the person can learn to respond in a more productive way to the situation they fear in real life.
 EMDR is usually conducted over a total of about eight sessions.